Proactive InterferenceEarly years students in blue jumpers and white polos engaging with learning stations, focusing on building block activities

 Proactive interference occurs when previously learned information interferes with learning and remembering new information.
 This happens because short-term memory can only hold a limited amount of information at a time.

 When new information is introduced, it can be difficult for the brain to process and store it if too much information is already competing for space in short-term memory.
-This is why it's important to actively work to reduce proactive interference by organizing and prioritizing information in a meaningful way.
+This demonstrates how interference affects working memorycapacity.
+This is why actively work to reduce proactive interference by organising and prioritising information in a meaningful way.

 Research suggests that neural mechanisms play a key role in proactive interference.
 Specifically, the prefrontal cortex, which is responsible for working memory and attention control, may become overloaded when too much information is competing for space.